 (2) Highway Net to ResNet

-The most frequently cited NN paper of the 21st century introduced the name "ResNet" (Dec 2015).[HW2] It cites our earlier Highway Net (May 2015) of which ResNet is a version.[HW1-3][R5] Highway Nets were the first working feedforward NNs with over 100 layers (previous NNs had at most a few tens of layers).
-When comparing the two, ResNets are, in fact, Highway Nets whose gates remain always open.[HW1-3]
+The most cited NN paper of the 21st century introduced the name "ResNet" (Dec 2015).[HW2] It cites our earlier Highway Net (May 2015) of which ResNet is a version.[HW1-3][R5] Highway Nets were the first working feedforward NNs with over 100 layers (previous NNs had at most a few tens of layers).
+When comparing the two, ResNets are, in fact, Highway Nets whose gates are initialized such that they remain always open.[HW1-3]

 showed how very deep NNs with skip connections work, and